Linear Discriminant Analysis with the Randomized Kaczmarz Method: Introduction

 \subsection{Related works}

-The least squares formulation of binary-class LDA is well-known (\cite[Section 4.3, Exercise 4.2]{hastie2009elements}, \cite[Section 3.2]{ripley2007pattern}) and has been employed for binary-class sparse discriminant analysis in ultrahigh dimensions \cite{mai2012direct}.
-For more than two classes, a least squares formulation is also available for Fisher's LDA \cite{fisher1936use, ye2007least}, which does not require distributional assumptions on the data and is not the same as Gaussian model LDA in general.
-The least squares formulation has also been employed in other versions of discriminant analysis, including discriminant analysis by optimal scaling \cite{breiman1984nonlinear} and flexible discriminant analysis \cite[Section 12.5]{hastie2009elements}.
-These methods allow for potentially non-linear transformations of the class labels.
+The least squares formulation of binary-class LDA is well-known (\cite[Section 4.3, Exercise 4.2]{hastie2009elements}, \cite[Section 3.2]{ripley2007pattern}) and has been employed for binary sparse high dimensional discriminant analysis \cite{mai2012direct}.
+For more than two classes, a least squares formulation is also available for Fisher's linear discriminant analyis (FDA) \cite{fisher1936use, ye2007least}, which omits distributional assumptions on the data and is not the same as LDA in general.
+Other versions of discriminant analysis employing a least squares formulation include optimal scaling \cite{breiman1984nonlinear} and flexible \cite[Section 12.5]{hastie2009elements} discriminant analysis, which enable non-linear transformations of the class labels.